Metro Detroit: Roads and freeways

 The Metro Detroit area is linked by an advanced network of major roads and freeways which include Interstate highways.
 Traditionally, Detroiters refer to some of their freeways by name rather than route number.
 The Davison, Lodge, and Southfield freeways are almost always referred to by name rather than route number.
 Detroiters commonly precede freeway names with the word 'the' as in the Lodge, the Southfield, and the Davison.
-Those without names are referred to by number.
+Those without names are referred to by number, also interstate 696 is commonly referred as "the Autobahn of America" due to frequent speeders and reckless driving and the common auto accidents every day on that freeway.

 Surface street navigation in Metro Detroit is commonly anchored by "mile roads", major east–west surface streets that are spaced at one-mile (1.6 km) intervals and increment as one travels north and away from the city center.
 Mile roads sometimes have two names, the numeric name (ex.
 15 Mile Road) used in Macomb County and a local name (ex.
 Maple Road) used in Oakland County mostly.